 BooksRun gives you the option to sell your textbook directly to them, or they may give you other available offers.
 When you type in the book’s ISBN number, the book will either be added directly to your sell cart, or you’ll see your other offers.

-After you’ve chosen your buyer and checked out, you have five days to ship your book(s) with the shipping label you receive via email.
+After you’ve chosen your buyer and checked out, you have five days to ship your book(s) with the prepaid shipping label you receive via email.
 After BooksRun receives your books, it takes 2-5 days for them to assess the order.

-You’ll get payment within four business days after the books are assessed.
+You’ll get the payment within four business days after the books are assessed.
 You can choose PayPal deposit or mailed check for your payment.

-eCampus can be a fun site to sell books because of their rewards program that can save you money on future purchases.
+eCampus can be one of the best places to sell used textbooks because of their rewards program that can save you money on future purchases.

 They allow you to list multiple ISBNs and pay with a check, direct deposit, or store credit.
-You will get a selling price if you select store credit plus 1 eWard point per textbook sold.
+You will get a selling price if you select the credit option plus 1 eWard point per textbook sold.

 There are other ways to accrue rewards points, but, 175 points earns a $5 eCampus gift card.

 In addition to textbooks, you can also sell electronics, games, and movies at TextbookRush.
 They have more than 1 million textbooks listed for sale in many different subjects, so, chances are you can sell back your textbooks to TextbookRush.

-You can also sell your books with their mobile app which can make it easier to enter the ISBN numbers.
-Shipping is free and you can get paid with cash, PayPal, or store credit.
+You can also sell your textbooks with their mobile app which can make it easier to enter the ISBN numbers.
+Shipping is free on and you can get paid with cash, PayPal or credit to TextbookRush.

 BookFinder.com has been in the textbook buyback business since 1997 and has received many positive accolades from major publications such as Forbes, The New York Times, and Lifehacker.

 They are very similar to BookScouter by comparing the prices of several vendors but with a more antiquated looking website.

-Shipping is free and they even buy textbooks back from Canada and the UK!
+You can get free shipping, and they even buy textbooks back from Canada and the UK!
 To get started, just enter your ISBN numbers.